supercollider/supercollider/README_WINDOWS.md

 - Supernova is not available.

 - using shell commands from SC only works in a quite limited way (and always did).
-  .unixCmd expects a unix shell, only for essential requirements workarounds are in place on Windows.
+  .unixCmd expects a UNIX shell, only for essential requirements workarounds are in place on Windows.

 - Serial port communication is not available.